John Denver Plane Crash: Autopsy Report and Investigation Findings

 1. Experimental Aircraft Inspections

-The FAA enhanced guidance for experimental amateur-built aircraft, emphasizing:
+The FAA enhanced guidance for experimental amateur-built aircraft following this accident, with emphasis on:

 • Documentation of all modifications from original plans